accesscode-2-1/ice-cream-sandwich/unit-0/week-8.md

 **Jorge**

 * Last week's medium post:
-* Last week’s goal:
+* Last week’s goal: To start off unit-1 with a good knowledge of the basics of java.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): Everything is going pretty well.
+Today's review is really helping also.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?):
-* What is your goal for next week?:
+* What is your goal for next week?: To try to keep up with all this android stuff.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): The transition to Android Studio

 **Anna**